 From December 2019 all couples have the choice of having their relationship legally recognised in a civil partnership.
 Couples wishing to register for a civil partnership must meet the following criteria:

-•Not already married or in a civil partnership
+- not already be in a civil partnership or marriage

 How do we register a Civil Partnership?

 First of all you give notice of your intention to register to your local Register Office.
 Then after 28 clear days you can register your partnership by signing a civil partnership schedule in front of the registrar and your two witnesses.
 You will have to pay fees to give notice and to register.

 Please visit our fees and charges page for further information.

 Legal preliminaries to Civil Partnership

 Before you can register your civil partnership in England or Wales, there are certain formalities that are required by law.
 Each partner will need to attend the Register Office in the district in which you have had your usual residence for the preceding seven clear days to inform them of your intention to register your partnership.
 This is called giving notice.
 Giving notice means declaring that you are free to register your partnership and requires you to provide certain documents.
 This notice may be given up to one year before the day of your civil partnership.
 Twenty-eight clear days must pass before the schedule can be issued and you are able to register your partnership.
 However you cannot register at a religious venue.